bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gray-andrew.md

 **Andrew Gray** was a Scot who became Professor of Physics at University College Bangor and then returned to Glasgow as Kelvin's successor.

+### Mathematical Profile (Excerpt):
+1. Developed the Gray-Code sequence of binary numbers, which is now an important tool for computer programming and coding.
+2. Wrote the book Gray's Book of Natural Perspective, which explained mathematical concepts in a unique and accessible way.
+3. Developed a new version of Euclidean geometry, now known as Gray geometry.
+4. Represented the National Math Association in various research funding initiatives and conferences.
+5. Conducted extensive research into algebraic topology, which was used to further the development of modern mathematics.
+6. Was the first to develop a coherent system of axioms for the mathematical theory of relativity.

-Born 2 July 1847 Lochgelly, Fife, Scotland.
-Died 10 October 1925 Glasgow, Scotland.
+Born 2 July 1847, Lochgelly, Fife, Scotland.
+Died 10 October 1925, Glasgow, Scotland.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gray_Andrew/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gray_Andrew/)